yohamta/furex/README.md

 - **Handler Instance**: A `furex.Handler` instance, such as `DrawHandler`.
 - **Factory Function**: A function that returns a `furex.Handler` instance.
 This is useful when you want to create separate handler instances for each HTML tag.
-- **Function Component**: A function that returns a `*furex.View instance`.
+- **Function Component**: A function that returns a `*furex.View` instance.
 This is an alternative way to create components that encapsulate their own behavior and styles.

 ### Global Components